Zydak/Vulkan-Path-Tracer/README.md

 \end{gather*}
 $$

 And that gives me the final BSDF $f$ and it's PDF $p$ given outgoing direction $\mathbf{L}$.
-Evaluating the BSDF like will be usefull for features like NEE later on.
+Evaluating the BSDF like will this be usefull for features like NEE later on.

-Here's a little presentation of the entire BSDF with varying parameters for each lobe:
+Here's a little presentation of the entire BSDF with varying parameters for each lobe, although I think the teapots made a better job already:
 ![BSDF](./Gallery/BSDF.png)

 ## Energy compensation